 Despite the scholarship, money was always in short supply.
-Hilleman lived in a squalid apartment surviving on a single meal each day.
-6 feet 1 inch tall, he weighed less than 140 pounds.
+Hilleman lived in a squalid apartment surviving on a single meal each day, losing weight.
+At 6 feet 1 inch tall, he weighed less than 140 pounds.
 (185 cm, 63 kg.)

 In 1944 he graduated with a Ph.D. in microbiology.
 Fighting off significant resistance from his university, he abandoned academic life, opting for a career in industry.

 Maurice Hilleman’s Contributions to Science

 Maurice Hilleman was the greatest inventor of vaccines the world has ever known.
 His vaccines were based on the idea used by earlier scientists such as Louis Pasteur, that you could take a virus and weaken it.
 The virus would then be too weak to cause disease, but would push people’s immune systems into producing natural antibodies.
 These antibodies would give people natural immunity to the full-strength, disease-causing virus.

 Hilleman joined the pharmaceutical company E. R. Squibb in New Jersey in 1944.
 He developed an effective vaccine against Japanese B encephalitis, and worked on the mass production of influenza vaccine.